assyrianic/Tagha/README.md

 * uses computed gotos (the ones that use a void\*) which is 20%-25% faster than a switch [citation needed for this one].
 * "CPU" is "64-bit" as the entire stack and memory is uint64_t.
 I will likely change this to uint8_t so it simulates real memory better.
 * memory manipulation where loading copies the top of the stack into any memory address and storing pops off the top of the stack into any memory address.
-* has integer and float arithmetic, conditional and unconditional jumps, comparisons, and stack and memory manipulations.
+* has integer and float arithmetic, (un)conditional jumps, comparisons, and stack and memory manipulations.
 * call stack for functions.
 Supports function calls from function calls! (unless you overflow the call stack...)
-*
+* It's Turing Complete! (lol)

 ### Instruction Set.
  - nop - does nothing.